LeadSuite

 What's Next

 The redesign launched first to beta users, then expanded to a controlled subset of existing LeadsOnline customers, with a full rollout weeks away.
-Alongside the core redesign, two new features are in active design: a Dashboard surfacing personalized investigative activity and trend detection, and an AI-powered search.
+Because the core IA now has clearer places for data, activity, leads, and search, it is becoming the foundation for two larger product bets: a Dashboard surfacing personalized investigative activity and trend detection, and an AI-powered search.
 The vision for where these features lead is covered in Unifying an Investigative Platform.

 Reflection